-Independent research in an area to be chosen from oral interpretation, phonetics, public address, semantics, speech and hearing therapy, discussion, or speech education.
-May be repeated once for credit.
-Prerequisite: Twelve hours of speech courses.
+Independent research in an area to be chosen from oral interpretation, phonetics, public address, semantics, discussion, or speech education, or speech and hearing therapy.
+Admission by consent of the instructor.
+Offered during second semester of alternate years only, beginning with 1966-67.